studio24/apollo/docs/base/typography.md

 ### Font override classes

-Eight classes are available in total. `.txt-mercury` is used for the `<h1>` on the landing and business ecosystem page templates.
+Eight classes are available in total.
 Note that the font size and line-height of `.txt-mercury`, `.txt-venus` and `.txt-earth` increase at the `$bp-tab-small` media query breakpoint, defined in [Settings](../settings/README.md).

 ```
 <p class="txt-mercury">txt-mercury</p>